scalar/scalar/documentation/integrations/dotnet.md

 ### OpenAPI Document

-Scalar expects the OpenAPI document to be located at `/openapi/{documentName}.json`, matching the route of the built-in .NET OpenAPI generator.
-If the document is located elsewhere (e.g., when using Swashbuckle or NSwag), specify the path using the `OpenApiRoutePattern` property:
+Scalar expects the OpenAPI document to be located at `/openapi/{documentName}.json`, matching the route of the built-in .NET OpenAPI generator in the `Microsoft.AspNetCore.OpenApi` package.
+If the document is located elsewhere (e.g., when using `Swashbuckle` or `NSwag`), specify the path using the `OpenApiRoutePattern` property:

 ```csharp
 app.MapScalarApiReference(options =>